Sujal781/code-review-agent/review_report.md

 **💡 Suggestions:**
 - Consider using a more secure method for storing user authentication tokens, such as HttpOnly cookies.
 - Implement a loading state during the API call to improve user experience.
-- Use a single state object for form inputs and errors to reduce the number of useState calls.

 ---